Next Back Home

 Crosscurrents: The reader will notice a preponderance of anatomical schematics throughout the pages featured in this section.
 This was also a theme in my paintings of the time.
 There is nothing so alien as the workings of the human body, especially where one attempts to understand the nature of reality when superimposed over this strange physical mechanism.

-My approach in these comics is, as I have mentioned, closer to a fine arts aesthetic than straight narrative comics.
+My approach in these comics is, again, closer to a fine arts aesthetic than straight narrative comics.
 I can only view these late works as stalling tactics until I worked out the precise synergy between divergent creative interests.

 Temple of Slights